-Performance outcomes Acceptable outcomes is to be carried out permits the activity to be carried out in accordance with best practice environmental management. release of hazardous contaminants , or involve a regulated structure .
-OR environmentat management.
-AO5.2 Development ensures that- all storage provided for hazardous contaminants includes secondary containment to prevent or minimise releases to the environment from spillage or leaks. regulated structures must comply with the Manual for assessing consequence categories and hydraulic performance of structures, PO6 Development avoids or minimises any adverse impacts from pollutants on environmental values and water quality objectives for receiving waters (surface and groundwater) on site or leaving a site located in a strategic environmental area.
-AO6.1 Development demonstrates current best practice environmental management to meet relevant environmental values and water quality objectives of the Environmental Protection (Water) Policy or relevant to the ERA to be carried out on the site.
-OR AO6.2 All stormwater, wastewater, discharges and overflows leaving the site are: (1) treated to the quality of the receiving waters prior to discharge, or (2) reclaimed or re-used such that there is no export of pollutants to receiving waters.
+Performance outcomes Acceptable outcomes is to be carried out permits the activity to be carried out in accordance with best practice environmental management . release of hazardous contaminants , or involve a regulated structure .
+OR AO5.2 Development ensures that- (1) all storage provided for hazardous contaminants includes secondary containment to prevent or minimise releases to the environment from spillage or leaks.
+(2) regulated structures must comply with the environment and Heritage Protection, 2013.
+(3) entainers are provided for the storage of hazardous contaminants and are secured to prevent the removal of the containers from the site by a flood event.
+(4) the design of the facility- (a) entainers and waste, or (b) contains and treats hazardous contaminants , rather than releasing them.
+PO6 Development avoids or minimises any adverse impacts from pollutants on environmental values and water quality objectives for receiving waters (surface and groundwater) on site or leaving a site located in a strategic environmental AO6.1 Development demonstrates current best practice environmental management to meet relevant environmental values and water quality objectives of the Environmental Protection (Water) Policy or relevant to the ERA to be carried out on the site.
+OR area .
+AO6.2 All stormwater, wastewater, discharges and overflows leaving the site are: (1) treated to the quality of the receiving waters prior to discharge, or (2) reclaimed or re-used such that there is no export of pollutants to receiving waters.